xsivan/gabot/index.md

 ### *set_requests_subject_shortcut*
 > `-notify set_requests_subject_shortcut [args...] `

-Command is used for setting shortcut of wanted subject.
-Parameter is used to filter obtained data throu request.
-Used value must have length at least 1.
+The command is used for setting shortcuts to the wanted subject.
+The parameter is used to filter obtained data through request.
+The used value must have a length of at least 1.

 **Example**
 ```